evelynaron/ds2020-eve-aron/README.md

 ode to an academic advisor

-worst thing since school started: Previously-flourishing houseplant died about two days after I got home, apparently from my sheer bad aura.
-Found snakes in our yard.
+worst thing since school started: found snakes in our yard.

-best thing since school started: Bought a Kindle.
-Met some friends from high school.
+best thing since school started: bought a kindle & met some old friends